ajdepaul/TaggedMusic/readme.md

 ## Library Sources

 To sync [song library](#Song-Libraries) data across multiple applications or devices, library sources are used.
-A song library will retrieve data and update the library source provided to it [when it is required to do so](#Cacheless-vs-Cached) so that, next time a user loads their library, the data remains consistent.
+A song library will update/retrieve data to/from the library source provided to it [when it is required to do so](#Cacheless-vs-Cached) so that, the next time a user loads their library, the data remains consistent.
 New library sources can be created by implementing the `LibrarySource` interface, but some are provided by Tagged Music already.

 ### JSON Library Source